Xiaohong-Deng/denkeycar/README.md

 Donkey is a design built to run around tracks bounded by painted lane marks.

-* Implement lane changing and obstacle avoiding behaviors.
+* Implement lane changing and obstacle avoiding behaviors. (**requires a dual-lane track that I have no access to**)
 * Mount more sensors, hack the donkey framework to support custom sensors.
 * Use those sensors to do visual SLAM (RPLidar doesn't work on painted lane)
+* Implement RNN to mitigate driving signal latency.
+Don't feel the urge to implement it at the moment though.

 #### Related Work